nextcloud/news/docs/features/plugins.md

-# How To Write Plugins
+# Plugins

 Plugins were created to keep the app maintainable while still making it possible to easily implement additional functionality.

 There are essentially three different use cases for plugins:

 * Creating or extending server-side functionality, e.g. creating additional REST API endpoints
 * Offering article actions such as share via Twitter or E-Mail
 * Dropping in additional CSS or JavaScript

 ## The Basics
 Whatever plugin you want to create, you first need to create a basic structure.
-A plugin is basically  just an app so you can take advantage of the full [Nextcloud app API](https://docs.nextcloud.org/server/latest/developer_manual/app/index.html).
+A plugin is basically  just an app, so you can take advantage of the full [Nextcloud app API](https://docs.nextcloud.org/server/latest/developer_manual/app/index.html).
 If you want you can [take a look at the developer docs](https://docs.nextcloud.org/server/latest/developer_manual/app/index.html) or [dig into the tutorial](https://docs.nextcloud.org/server/latest/developer_manual/app/tutorial.html).

-However if you just want to start slow, the full process is described below.
+However, if you just want to start slow, the full process is described below.

 First create the following directories and files:

 * **newsplugin/**
     * **appinfo/**
         * **app.php**
         * **info.xml**

 The first folder name affects the name and namespace of your plugin and only one app can exist using the same name.
 Choose wisely.

-First let's add some meta data about our app.
+First let's add some meta ata about our app.
 Open the **newsplugin/appinfo/info.xml** and add the following contents:

 ```xml
 <?xml version="1.0"?>